rollingedit/YouTube-Album-Splitter/README.md

 One file.
 Double-click.
 Paste a YouTube link.
 Get separate song files.

-YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning your own chaptered YouTube audio upload into clean individual song files.
+YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning a chaptered YouTube audio upload you own or have permission to use into clean individual song files.

 The annoying part before this was not just downloading audio.
 It was everything after that: splitting one long upload into tracks, keeping the names clean, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.